csu-hmc/opty/README.rst

 --------

-- Both implicit and explicit forms of the first order ordinary differential equations are supported, i.e. there is no need to solve for x'.
+- Both implicit and explicit forms of the first order ordinary differential equations and differential algebraic equations are supported, i.e. there is no need to solve for the derivatives of the dependent variables.
 - Backward Euler or Midpoint integration methods.
 - Supports both trajectory optimization and parameter identification.
 - Easy specification of bounds on free variables.
 - Easily specify additional "instance" constraints.
+- Automatic parallel execution using openmp if installed.
 - Built with support of sympy.physics.mechanics and PyDy in mind.

 Installation